Header

 As part of the long-term collaboration, the University of Zurich's Institute of Regenerative Medicine visited the Kyoto University's Center for Cell Research and Application.
 The exchange involved hands-on training in advanced lab techniques, interdisciplinary discussions, and a joint symposium, aimed at advancing joint research and technology transfer.

-• Developing an International Regulatory Framework for AI
+• Developing an AI Policy Observatory

 • Trilateral Collaboration in the Area of Evolutionary Medicine